martian-lang/martian-docs/content/storage-management/index.md

 ```
 `summary` will be deleted immediately unless `COMPLEX_VDR`'s `output1` is
 bound to another stage's inputs or the top-level pipeline's outputs (or if
 `COMPLEX_VDR` itself is the top-level pipeline).
-Otherwise it will never be
+Otherwise it will be once
+those stages have completed, or never if it's bound to the top-level outputs.
 deleted.
 The files mentioned in `archives` will be deleted as soon as
 `STAGE_2` completes successfully, and `index` will be deleted as soon as
 `STAGE_3` completes successfully.
 Note that this means that `index` should not